zspatter/network-simulation/README.md

 3. <ins>adjacency dictionary</ins> - where the adjacent node's id is the key and another dictionary with two entries is the value.
 This allows each edge to have two important attributes - weight and status (active or inactive)
 4. <ins>status</ins> - indicates if a node is active or inactive.
 If the node is inactive, all edges contained in the adjacency list are consequently inactive as well

-#### The network is a graph that is represented as a collection of nodes
+#### <ins>Network</ins>:
+The network is a graph that is represented as a collection of nodes.
 The network represents the entire network of hospitals.
 The network will be traversed from node to node to.
 The weights of individual edges traveled will be added together to represent the total cost of the traveled path.

 <ins>Networks consist of</ins>:
 1. <ins>network dictionary</ins> - contains a collection of node ID's that point to their corresponding Node objects
 2. <ins>label</ins> - describes/names the graph

-#### Other Classes:
+#### <ins>Other Classes</ins>:
 - <ins>*Dijkstras*</ins> - finds all shortest paths from a source node in a given graph (also contains some connectivity helper functions)
 - <ins>*Organ*</ins> - represent the donated organs (these will be distributed across the system)
 - <ins>*Patient*</ins> - represent individuals in need of a transplant